 Question 4: Important Ideological Disagreements (30:20)

-How can Diana and Greg 'co-exist' with their difference regarding the question of personhood at/before birth, as seen in the December 19th webcast?
-I ask this especially in light of the discussion in the December 26th webcast of reality being binary.
+Question: How can Diana and Greg 'co-exist' with their difference regarding the question of personhood at/before birth, as seen in the 19 December 2010 show?
+I ask this especially in light of the discussion in the 26 December 2010 discussion of reality being binary.
 One of you is wrong on the personhood issue and the issue is so fundamental, I could never tolerate a dispute at this level with a close friend.

 Listen or Download